 “Normal” memory pages in Linux are 4 KB in size and are allocated as needed where the memory map will allow so they are likely not contiguous.
 Hugepages, in comparison, are 2 MB pages locked in memory and are allocated in a contiguous ‘chunk’; these are allocated at boot time using a parameter in the /etc/sysctl.conf file named vm.nr_hugepages for RedHat Linux kernel 2.6 and a parameter named vm.hugetlb_pool for RedHat Linux kernel 2.4.
 You must remember that each page is 2 MB is size, as this affects how many hugepages you need to allocate to cover all of the SGAs of running Oracle databases.
 Set this too high and your system might not boot; set this too low and you won’t get the benefit of using hugepages in one or more Oracle instances.
 [When use_large_pages is set to ONLY and insufficient hugepages are available the database won’t start; changing use_large_pages to TRUE allows the database to start but it won’t be using hugepages, which results in more paging activity, lowering performance.]
 Since hugepages are contiguous it stands to reason that performance will improve since Oracle won’t need to access memory segments across the entire range of installed memory.
 Hugepages also reduce the size of ‘page tables’ by reducing the overhead for page tables for each connection to the database.
 Page tables are part of the Linux memory management, created and used to map a virtual address to a physical memory location.
 For SGAs 100 MB and greater using hugepages is probably a good idea, and that idea gets better as the SGA size increases.
 Kevin Closson reported back in 2009 on the page table overhead for an Oracle database with an 8000 MB SGA running 500 simultaneous connections.
 The page table overhead reported was startling — almost 6.8 GB of memory used for page tables when hugepages were not configured.
 He ran the same test again, on the same Oracle database, only that test was run after hugepages were allocated and used by the Oracle database.
 The page table overhead was reduced to slightly less than 23 MB.
 That is a dramatic change in memory usage, one that can definitely improve performance.

 Hugepages are available for IPC (Inter-Process Communication) shared memory; this is the ‘standard’ shared memory model (starting with UNIX System V) allowing multiple processes to access the same shared memory segment.
 There is also another form of shared memory segment, the memory-mapped file, and currently such segments are not supported by hugepages.
 Oracle, on Linux, gives you a choice of using hugepages or memory-mapped files and you implement that choice by selecting to use (or not use) Automatic Memory Management (AMM).
 Choosing AMM disallows hugepages since AMM uses memory-mapped files located in /dev/shm; you cannot use AMM and hugepages together.
-For databases with SGAs up to 100 MB using AMM is probably a good idea; a script to determine how many hugepages to allocate won’t consider SGAs of less than 100 MB.
+For databases with SGAs up to 100 MB using AMM is probably not a good idea; a script to determine how many hugepages to allocate won’t consider SGAs of less than 100 MB.
 For Oracle databases with larger SGAs hugepages is, in my opinion, the choice to make as you can significantly reduce shared memory overhead where page tables are concerned.